 The current text states “BEARING IN MIND that, in the exercise of their sovereignty over ports located in their territory, Contracting Parties, cooperating non-Contracting Parties and participating fishing entities may adopt more stringent measures, in accordance with international law;”.

-China propose to revise it as “ BEARING IN MIND that, in the exercise of their sovereignty authorities over ports located in their territory jurisdiction, Contracting Parties, cooperating non-Contracting Parties and participating fishing entities may adopt more stringent measures, in accordance with international law;”
+China propose to revise it as “ BEARING IN MIND that, in the exercise of their sovereignty authority over ports located in their territory jurisdiction, Contracting Parties, cooperating non-Contracting Parties and participating fishing entities may adopt more stringent measures, in accordance with international law;”

 2. for Para 1 in the main text: